Juan Manuel Fedorco

-Juan Manuel Fedorco (born 28 November 2000) is an Argentine footballer who plays as a centre-back for Liga MX club Puebla, on loan from Independiente.
+Juan Manuel Fedorco (born 28 November 2000) is an Argentine footballer who plays as a centre-back for Independiente.

 Career

 Fedorco started his youth career with Deportivo Patagones, prior to moving to the academy of Olimpo.

 He made his professional debut at Sol de Mayo in the Torneo Federal A, the third tier of Argentine domestic football, where he spent 3 years, before short spells at Douglas Haig, San Jorge Tucumán and Independiente Chivilcoy.
 He then moved to the Primera Nacional to join Nueva Chicago, where he spent a season.
 After impressing for Nueva Chicago, he again moved up a division to Argentine Primera División side Independiente, coached by Carlos Tévez, signing a four-year contract.
 He made his debut on 8 February 2024, with his side keeping a clean sheet in a 0–0 draw against Huracán.
 In February 2025, he moved abroad for the first time in his career as he joined Liga MX club Puebla on a one-year loan.
 On 7 August 2025, he scored his first goal for the club in a 3–0 win against New York City FC in the Leagues Cup.